-Brookhaven has a campus wide electronic access control system.
+Brookhaven has a campuswide electronic access control system.
 Exterior doors of all buildings, classrooms and labs are equipped with electronic locks and controlled by the Electronic Access Control System.
-The main exterior doors, classrooms and labs are also equipped with electronic card readers and staff gains access using proximity cards instead of hard keys.
-All buildings, classrooms and labs are unlocked and locked by the access control system as part of the campus daily operation.
+All buildings, classrooms and labs are unlocked and locked by the access control system as part of the campus' daily operation, and staff may gain access to these areas by use of proximity cards instead of hard keys.
 The access control system enables the campus to secure exterior doors as well as the classrooms and labs on campus with the push of one button, from Dispatch during campus emergencies, such as emergency lock-down situations.
 Furthermore, the access control system is utilized to safeguard equipment and computers permanently installed and stored on campus.

 Brookhaven employees receive either an access card or identification card.
 These cards serve as picture ID cards and enable police officers to identify Brookhaven employees.
-The access control cards System replaces the old key system used for opening classrooms and labs.